Mahmud-CH/classesCpp/README.txt

 in command prompt (cmd)

 the classes files just speak for them selves
-I don't need to explain how they wrok here
+I don't need to explain how they work here

 (I explained the important parts in the files)